tassaron/tabletop-story/README.md

 1. `git pull` the new code
 1. Activate the venv and `pip install .`
 1. `flask db upgrade` to apply any database migrations

+## Inkscape SVGs
+`character.svg` is an Inkscape SVG with layers.
+I toggle the visibility of layers and export to PNGs which go into `app/static/img/character` for use in the actual app.